formkit/docs-content/essentials/custom-inputs.md

     'my-input': {
       // Define your input `type`:
       type: 'my-input',
-      // Define an optional prop, use camelCase: myOptionalProp?: string | number
+      // Define an optional prop.
+Use camelCase for all prop names: myOptionalProp?: string | number
       // Define a required prop
       superImportantProp: number